mmu-webdesign/l4-WPD-web-term-2/README.md

 Followed by (in any order)…

 ## Text content
 Introduction to your theme created in DAC – for example historical background, quotations, interviews, links to external resources – that adds to your overall theme.
-Between150-200 words maximum.
+(500 words +/- 10%)

 ## Audio content
 Your audio piece created in DAC, hosted on Soundcloud and embedded in your site responsively.
 Duration should be no more than 4 minutes, and the audio must not autoplay.